 After the reboot has completed, log in and use the "show version local" command to verify that the new version of the firmware is successfully installed.
-Also verify that fips-mode package needed for enabling fips mode is present.
+Also verify that jpfe-fips and fips-mode packages needed for enabling the executing the self-tests and enabling the FIPS-Approved mode of operation respectively are available.
+If unavailable, add the packages as follows: